federicobond/pylint-unittest/README.md

 # Rules

 ### wrong-assertion

-This rule will complain if you use assert{Is,Equal} with True, False or None as arguments instead of the respective `assertTrue`, `assertFalse`, `assertIsNone`.
+This rule will complain if you use assertEqual with True, False or None as arguments instead of the respective `assertTrue`, `assertFalse`, `assertIsNone`.

+### deprecated-unittest-alias

+This rule will complain if you use a deprecated unittest alias`.
+See [this](https://docs.python.org/2/library/unittest.html#deprecated-aliases) for more information.

 # License